watson-developer-cloud/speech-javascript-sdk/README.md

 This library is primarily intended for use in web browsers.
 Check out [watson-developer-cloud](https://www.npmjs.com/package/watson-developer-cloud) to use Watson services (speech and others) from Node.js.

-However, a server-side component is required to generate auth tokens.
+However, a **server-side component is required to generate auth tokens**.
 The examples/ folder includes example Node.js and Python servers, and SDKs are available for [Node.js](https://github.com/watson-developer-cloud/node-sdk#authorization), [Java](https://github.com/watson-developer-cloud/java-sdk), [Python](https://github.com/watson-developer-cloud/python-sdk/blob/master/examples/authorization_v1.py),